- Fri, Apr. 12

 The Long Center is a 501(c)3 not-for-profit dedicated to broadening the appreciation and enhancing the enjoyment of the cultural arts.

-The Austin Symphony Orchestra presents Champions of Austria, the music of Mozart & Bruckner with William Hagen on violin, April 12 – 13 in Dell Hall.
+The Austin Symphony Orchestra presents Worlds Apart, the music of Mozart & Dvořák with William Hagen on violin, April 12 – 13 in Dell Hall.

 Still want more?
 How about playing on some string instruments provided by our friends at Violin’s Etc.?
-We also have a wonderful pre-concert talk given by Bob Buckalew at 7:10pm.
+We also have a wonderful pre-concert talk given by Bob Buckalew at 7:10 pm.
 How about “tweeting” with our musicians and ASO staff?
 Take a photo in front of our photo wall.
-Comer “Hear a Great Story” with YOUR Austin Symphony!
+Come “Hear a Great Story” with YOUR Austin Symphony!

 About the Austin Symphony Orchestra